Connect SUS becomes unstable and Brazilians face problems generating vaccination certificate against Covid | Vaccine

 - Vaccine for international travel: how to prove complete protection against Covid-19?

-O G1 took the test and the Connect SUS application presented instabilities this Monday afternoon.
+O G1 took the test and the application of the Connect SUS showed instability in the afternoon of this Monday.
 In some queries, the system does not load the certificate (as in the image above) or displays an error message (as in the following image).

 Connect SUS application presents instability to issue vaccination certificate — Photo: Personal Archive